 Take part in the SONG-PD Delphi Survey to have your say on what outcomes are important for research in peritoneal dialysis!
-The survey is set to launch later this year.
 Please register your details here if you would like to be on the Delphi Panel.
+An email invitation will be sent within 48 hours.

 Worldwide, approximately 11% of patients on dialysis receive peritoneal dialysis (PD).
 Whilst PD may offer more autonomy and freedom compared with haemodialysis, infection, hospitalisation, symptom burden, and patient/caregiver burnout and fatigue remain as major challenges to the success of PD.
 To some extent, this may be due to the inconsistency, heterogeneity, and lack of patient-prioritised outcomes reported in trials in patients on PD.